shiba24/birdsong-generation-project/README.md

 # Notice

-This project is work-in-process.
+ - This project is work-in-process.
 The dataset is not open-access yet.
 Hense you cannot replicate this project.

+ - This project is only my own, not belonging to my supervisor.
+All the mistakes and misunderstandings belong to myself.

 ## Table of Contents